ni/nimi-python/docs/nifgen/attributes.rst

     Specifies the reference clock source used by the signal generator.
     The signal generator derives the frequencies and sample rates that it uses  to generate waveforms from the source you specify.
 For example, when you set this attribute to ClkIn, the signal  generator uses the signal it receives at the CLK IN front  panel connector as the Reference clock.
-    To change the device configuration, call niFgen_AbortGeneration or wait for the generation to complete.
+    To change the device configuration, call :py:meth:`nifgen.Session.abort` or wait for the generation to complete.